CastagnaIT/plugin.video.netflix/README.md

 [Contributor Code of Conduct](Code_of_Conduct.md)
 By participating in this project you agree to abide by its terms.

-## Licence
+## License

-Licenced under The MIT License.
+Licensed under The MIT License.